code-423n4/docs/awarding/incentive-model-and-awards/awarding-process.md

 ---
 description: >-
   This is a high level overview of the C4 awarding process.
-We have an increasingly detailed operational manual in Notion.
 ---

 # Awarding process